francobellu/MarvelApiClient/Readme.md

 MarvelApiCLient:
 - unit tests con Mock data
 - 1 Coordinator for all with deeplinks and no
-- httpCLient in framework? swiftPM, github?
+- restApiClient in framework? swiftPM, github?

 - characterList: take out the api and put it in VM or coordinator
 - create open characterDertail with the character sent by deeplink